Wednesday, 25 April 2012

 have powers to award any punishment authorised by or under this Act.

-senior police officer or an officer in charge of a police unit or
+A senior police officer or an officer in charge of a police unit or establishment shall have power to institute disciplinary proceedings against any officer under his or her command who commits a disciplinary offence.

-the performance of his or her duties under subsection (3), a member of a
+In the performance of his or her duties under subsection (3), a member of a police disciplinary court shall enjoy the same immunity and privileges as enjoyed by a magistrate.

-to try a person for an offence triable by a police disciplinary court.
+Nothing in this Act shall affect the jurisdiction of any ordinary civil court to try a person for an offence triable by a police disciplinary court.

 50. Categories of police disciplinary courts.